 “And I promise you,” Theresa added, “we have no plans to rip off you or your wife.”

-He ran appraising eyes over the three of us.
-"I apologize again for my outburst.
-I understand you'll be on the dinner cruise tonight."
+He ran appraising eyes over us.
+“I apologize again for my outburst.
+I understand you'll be on the dinner cruise tonight.”

 “Can’t wait,” I said, and I meant it.

 Frederick and Heather held hands as they boarded.
-Julie slunk behind them like a thirteen-year-old being dragged to a boring adult party.
-Trey and Derrick wandered off for a beer leaving Allison and me with the Garveys.
+Julie slunk behind them like a thirteen-year-old dragged to a boring adult party.
+Trey and Derrick wandered off for a beer, leaving Allison and me with the Garveys.

 “I’ve run into Emi, too.”
 Frederick’s lips curled in an ironic smile.